 Nonetheless, it should be noted that in the 1997 and 2001 general elections, the Liberal Democrats significantly narrowed the once-formidable gap between their share of the vote and their representation in the House of Commons by concentrating their resources in key marginal constituencies where the party (rather than Labour) stands as the main challenger to the Conservatives, and by appealing to Labour voters in these seats to cross party lines and cast a tactical vote in order to prevent the election of Conservative candidates.
 This strategy proved successful, all the more so given the sharp decline of the Conservatives' general election fortunes between 1997 and 2005.
 In the 2005 general election, the Liberal Democrats also scored a number of notable victories in several constituencies where the party stood as the main challenger to Labour.

-Their advances from 1997 to 2005 notwithstanding, the Liberal Democrats have been among the strongest advocates of proportional representation (PR) in Britain.
+Their (now wiped out) advances from 1997 to 2005 notwithstanding, the Liberal Democrats have been among the strongest advocates of proportional representation (PR) in Britain.
 However, the two major parties (particularly the Conservatives) remain opposed to it, on the grounds that it would lead to a proliferation of small parties and that it would introduce difficulties in the formation of governments, since it would be expected that most of the times no single party could count with an overall parliamentary majority.

 Before 1997, the only instance in which British governments had been willing to consider and even implement PR had been in the case of Northern Ireland, where the Protestant majority used the first-past-the-post system to perpetuate itself in power, at the expense of the Roman Catholic minority, which it had relegated to second-class status.
 Thus, PR was introduced in the province to insure that Catholic-based parties would be better represented in popularly elected bodies, and in good measure to coax the Protestant majority into power-sharing arrangements with the Catholic minority (although the first-past-the-post system has been retained for the election of the 18 MPs from the province).
-But whereas the first goal has been achieved, the second remains somewhat elusive, given the intransigence of some politicians on both sides of the religious divide.
+But whereas the first goal has been achieved, the second remained somewhat elusive until fairly recent times, given the intransigence of some politicians on both sides of the religious divide.
 That the British government was willing to implement PR in Northern Ireland but not in Great Britain proper may have appeared to be a contradiction, but the rationale was that Northern Ireland is different, with a distinctively problematic situation requiring different solutions.

 However, in December 1997 the Labour Party government elected the preceding May established an Independent Commission on the Voting System "to recommend the best alternative 'system or combination of systems' to the existing commonly-called 'First Past the Post' system of election to the Westminster Parliament", taking into account four requirements, namely broad proportionality; the need for stable government; an extension of voter choice; and the maintenance of a link between MPs and geographical constituencies.